 This Peach Blueberry Crisp is the perfect summer dessert recipe.
 It is easy to make, flavorful, and perfect for guests!

-Fresh ripe peaches and plump juicy blueberries are certainly two of my favorite summer fruits.
+- Best of summer produce – Fresh ripe peaches and plump juicy blueberries are certainly two of my favorite summer fruits.
 Both grow locally in south jersey where I live.
 I always grab them at peak harvest and make this peach and blueberry crisp for my family.

 This peach blueberry crisp is fantastic on its own served warm straight from the oven.
 It is even better topped with some vanilla ice cream or a dollop of homemade whipped cream.